PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - For example, Panopto for your own at-desk recordings and YouTube for external videos.
     - Do not upload video files directly to the site, or to documents provided (eg. PowerPoint slides).
 This may not support appropriate captions, can give a poor user experience and may violate copyright.
-    - Pre-recorded video (UoY-created and external content) must have accurate captions synched to the audio and/or an equivalent text alternative such as a transcript.
+    - Pre-recorded video (UoY-created at-desk captures, reused lecture capture recordings from previous years and external content) must have accurate captions synched to the audio and/or an equivalent text alternative such as a transcript.
 Users must be able to choose whether or not to display captions.
 [Guide: Panopto recordings and captions](https://docs.google.com/document/d/1eX5K4zg-yl13uYuK6SsMUa-qgiQzG5w5c2zh4rEGKj4/edit?usp=sharing).
+    - Lecture capture recordings are automatically captioned in Panopto.
+For the current year's recordings, it is not required to review these for accuracy but lecture staff are encouraged to do so where practical.
+Staff must respond to requests for caption corrections if errors represent significant challenges for students in accessing the content.
+More information on [captioning lecture capture recordings](https://docs.google.com/document/d/1N0xn4W14D2DAjMDXRYlo_I3zobThft7Atc3JHdcXQpQ/edit?usp=sharing).

 ??? essential "3.6 Essential: Links and materials titles describe the destination or content."